 The majority of car accidents happen at intersections, and a large portion of those accidents happen when someone is turning in that intersection and fails to yield the right of way to another driver.
 A driver has a responsibility to ensure that they can turn safely.
 If they breach this duty, the law considers it against them when determining liability in the case.

 Section 545.103 of the Texas Transportation Code requires all drivers to turn their vehicles safely.
 A driver may not turn their vehicle unless it is safe to do so.
 Section 545.104 requires drivers to use their turn signals at least 100 feet before making a turn – this is part of turning safely.
-Section 545.101 specifies how drivers should make turns at intersections, with right-hand turns taking place in the right-hand lane and left-hand turns taking place in the far left-hand lane.
+Section 545.101 specifies how drivers should take turns at intersections, with right-hand turns taking place in the right-hand lane and left-hand turns taking place in the far left-hand lane.
 Section 545.102 makes it illegal to turn left in front of approaching traffic when a driver is unable to see approaching traffic for at least 500 feet in front of their view due to a curve or grade in the roadway.

 Turning left into a private driveway or alleyway requires the driver to yield the right of way to approaching vehicles coming from the opposite direction, according to Texas Transportation Code Section 545.152.
 Section 545.153 requires drivers who see yield signs to slow down to a reasonable speed under the circumstances and to stop at stop signs before turning at the intersection.
 Section 544.004 mandates that drivers obey all traffic control devices while driving and turning.
 Section 545.151 and 545.153 address drivers approaching or entering an intersection, as well as how they must stop and/or yield at intersections with or without traffic control devices.